-• An action to designate or redesignate an area as attainment, unclassifiable/ attainment, nonattainment, or unclassifiable for a particular NAAQS.

-- The assignment or re-assignment of a classification category (marginal, moderate, serious, etc.) to a nonattainment area to the extent this is based on a comparison of its "design value" to the established framework for such classifications. - A determination as to whether a nonattainment area has actually attained a NAAQS by its CAA deadline. - A determination that an area has had only one exceedance in the year prior to its deadline and thus qualifies for a 1-year attainment date extension, if applicable. - A finding of SIP inadequacy leading to a SIP call to the extent the finding hinges on a determination that the area is violating a NAAQS.
+- An action to designate or redesignate an area as attainment, unclassifiable/ attainment, nonattainment or unclassifiable for a particular NAAQS.
+Such designations rely on a violation at a monitoring site in or near the area being designated; - The assignment or re-assignment of a classification category (marginal, moderate, serious, etc.) to a nonattainment area to the extent this is based on a comparison of its "design value" to the established framework for such classifications; - A determination regarding whether a nonattainment area has attained a NAAQS by its CAA deadline.
+This type of determination includes "clean data determinations; - A determination that an area has data for the specific NAAQS, which qualify the area for an attainment date extension under the CAA provisions for the applicable pollutant; - A finding of SIP inadequacy leading to a SIP call to the extent the finding hinges on a determination that the area is violating a NAAQS; and - Other actions on a case-by-case basis if determined by the EPA to have regulatory significance based on discussions between the air agency and the EPA Regional office during the Initial Notification of Potential Exceptional Event process.